Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas Tech Stats and Trends

-- Texas Tech has five wins against the spread in 11 games this season.

-- This season, the Red Raiders are winless ATS when entering a game as an underdog of 14 points or more.
+- This season, the Red Raiders are winless against the spread when entering a game as an underdog of 14.5 points or more.

-- Texas Tech's games this season have gone over the total in five out of 11 opportunities (45.5%).
+- Texas Tech's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

 - Texas Tech is 5-4-1 against the spread and 6-4 overall in games when it puts up more than 19.0 points.